 If an applicant, or any related person or entity, has held an exemption certificate previously and has not complied with its conditions, or has not met conditions attached to individual acquisitions, this compliance history will be taken into account when assessing the applicant’s suitability to hold an exemption certificate.
 For exemption certificates relating to interests in agricultural land, compliance with the Agricultural Land Register administered by the Australian Taxation Office (ATO) may be taken into account.
 Non-compliance with conditions of a certificate or more generally, may also lead to revocation of a certificate by the Treasurer.

 A foreign person who has had an application for a certificate declined, may still apply for individual acquisitions.

 An exemption certificate may be given subject to conditions.

-Foreign persons granted an exemption certificate must report periodically (for example, six-monthly), on the acquisitions made during the period under their certificate, as per their specific reporting condition.
+Foreign persons granted an exemption certificate must report periodically (for example, quarterly), on the acquisitions made during the period under their certificate, as per their specific reporting condition.
 The frequency of reporting will depend on factors such as the period the certificate is in force and the nature of the acquisitions covered by the certificate.
 As part of this reporting, a certificate holder will also need to confirm that all foreign persons covered by the certificate are meeting all ongoing conditions attached to the certificate and earlier individual approvals and certificates.